This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - A few spare memory cards.

-Alternatively, you can take a good compact mirrorless camera.
+Alternatively, bring a good compact mirrorless camera.
 Depending on what you aim to photograph, this is more than enough.

-Unless you work remotely and plan to grab some work here and there while traveling, I don’t recommend bringing a laptop with you.
-It honestly is a hassle, as you always have to make sure it is locked safely while you are out and about.
-A malicious person will manage to get into a good locker; and it is honestly extra weight you can do without.
+Unless you work remotely and plan to grab some work here and there while traveling, don’t carry a laptop.
+It’s a hassle, as you always have to make sure it is locked safely while you are out and about.
+A malicious person will manage to get into a good locker.
+Besides it is extra weight you can do without.

 Having said so, if you really want to carry it with you, opt for something that is super light and high quality.
 Here’s what I recommend: